-Bob is currently Director of Business Development with the Cincinnati Bengals and Chairman of the Board for Cincinnati Federal Savings and Loan Association.
+Bob is currently the Chairman and CEO for Cincinnati Federal Savings and Loan Association.
+Until late 2020, Bob spent 18 years with the Cincinnati Bengals, as the Director of Business Development.
 Prior to joining the Bengals front office he served as Hamilton County Commissioner, Director of the Hamilton County Board of Elections and Clerk for Delhi Township.
-In addition to serving on the SAF Board for XX years, Bob has served on many community Boards including the Kenton County Airport Board, Accountability and Credibility Together (ACT), Hamilton County Child and Family First Board, Hamilton County Solid Waste Management, Hamilton County General Health District and Talbert.
+In addition to serving on the SAF Board, Bob has served on many community Boards including the Kenton County Airport Board, Accountability and Credibility Together (ACT), Hamilton County Child and Family First Board, Hamilton County Solid Waste Management, Hamilton County General Health District and Talbert.

 Richard E. Friedman

 Richard E. Friedman retired from the University of Cincinnati in June, 2013 after 42 years of service.
 He served for 14 years as the Assistant to the President, and 14 years as a Dean in the McMicken College of Arts and Sciences and directed the campus-wide McMicken Honors program.
 As a member of the faculty he offered course work in Philosophy, including ethics, logic, and value theory and developed an electronic on-line learning module.